sp18-mayankdas/mern-frontend/Readme.md

 **Question to Reflect**: How might you decide which part of a webpage should be managed by React?
 What are the trade-offs of using React for only a portion of a page?

+# React Day 02: Introduction to JSX, Bundlers , Parcel , Components and Props

+- const jsxHeading = (<h1>Jsx heading</h1 >) ==> Babel Transpiles it into react.createElement.
+- Jsx is trasnspiled by the compilers or bundlers under the hood before reaches it it into the document
+- At the end of the day ,functional components are functions only.
+- At the end of the day, React elements are converted into react.createElements and react.createElements are nothing but javascript objects.
+- {}--> Inside these curly braces you can execute any piece of javscript code , you can console,log , you can call function , you can use variables , you can use react elements , you can use javascript variables, you can even call the functional components inside these curly braces coz functional components are also functions.
+- {} --> With the help of these curly braces you can even put react elements within other react elements , you can put react element into component , components into react elements , anything.
+- {}--> Also these curly braces do the data sanitization , so igt will protect your browser from malicious data .